u8slvn/hyperfocus/docs/source/commands.rst

 status
 ------

 Show **Hyperfocus** current working day status.
-The is the default command called when calling `hyf`.
+This is the default command called when calling `hyf`.

 Usage: